adebayo10k/expressvpn-version-upgrader/README.md

 ## Purpose

-I suppose this program is a bit of a workaround, until expressvpn make their packages available from their ppa.
+This program is a bit of a workaround, until expressvpn make their packages available from their ppa.

+This program is only meant for a hobby and testing environment.
+It depends on things that expressvpn may change at any time.

 So this program, written for bash, automates the update process.
 It is interactive.
 Only the actual `dpkg -i` install command needs `sudo` privilege, so it didn't seem reasonable to give the program to the root user.

 The program completes the package version update from the command line in just a few seconds, prompting the user at several stages during the following sequence of events:

 0. Quick check that the basic dependencies are installed.
-1. Display the currently installed expressvpn package version.
+1. Get user to select the OS platform on which the program is being tested.
 2. Retrieve the URL of the latest expressvpn package version from expressvpn.
 3. Download the latest expressvpn package file.
 4. GnuPG verify the downloaded expressvpn package file.